 - Funding agency: Italian Ministry of University and Research (PRIN P2022955FC)

-Implications of shifting migration trends: social networks, health, and productivity of migrant farm workers in Florida
+Implications of shifting migration trends: social networks, health, and work of migrant farm workers in Florida

 This project is based on personal network survey data collected among Mexican and Haitian farm workers in different Florida rural locations.
-The research aims to examine personal networks, social support, and physical and mental health outcomes in Florida’s new communities of migrant farm workers.
+The research examines personal networks, social support, and physical and mental health outcomes in Florida’s new communities of migrant farm workers.
 We also consider work conditions, legal status and racial discrimination as potential social determinants of health.
-Supported in part by the University of Florida Office of Research, this project is conducted in collaboration with Gulcan Onel (UF Food and Resource Economics Department) and Jeanne-Marie Stacciarini (UF College of Nursing).
-The project is also based on a community partnership with Antonio Tovar at the Farmworker Association of Florida.

 Measuring, modeling, and tracking the contribution of academic research to the UN Sustainable Development Goals